Chemical and Biotechnical Science

 In order to be admitted to the programme, you must have especially good and documented qualifications in:

-All international applicants must hold a certificate showing adequate qualifications in English at upper level comparable to English level B of a Danish upper secondary examination.
+All applicants must have a certificate proving adequate qualifications in English at an upper level which is comparable to English level B of a Danish upper secondary examination.

-- Oxford Online Placement test: B2 (min.
-70 in each part) (offered at Business Academy Aarhus)
+- Oxford Online Placement test: C1 (min.
+90 in each part).
+We only accept this test, when it is completed at Business Academy Aarhus.
+Sign up here

 Mathematics at the Danish C-level.
 This means that international applicants must have had mathematics for at least 125 hours (classes of less than 60 minutes, must be converted into whole hours) during the last three years of their upper-secondary education.